 - A. The primary goal of the LANL Pressure Safety Program is to protect worker safety and health while working on or around pressure systems.
-Engineering Standards Manual (ESM) Chapter 17, Pressure Safety, establishes the design, fabrication, assembly, testing, inspection, and examination requirements of new pressure systems and modification of existing pressure systems for use by Los Alamos National Laboratory (LANL) personnel at any location. - B. ESM Chapter 17 is governed by P101-34, Pressure Safety, which establishes LANL's overall pressure safety program requirements.
-ESM Ch.
+Engineering Standards Manual (ESM) Chapter 17, Pressure Safety, establishes the design, fabrication, assembly, testing, inspection, and examination requirements of new pressure systems and modification of existing pressure systems for use by Los Alamos National Laboratory (LANL) personnel at any location. - B. ESM Chapter 17 supports P101-34, Pressure Safety, which establishes LANL's overall pressure safety program requirements.1 ESM Ch.
 17 establishes requirements to ensure that new or modified pressure systems are designed, fabricated, tested, examined, and inspected by trained and qualified personnel in accordance with applicable and sound engineering principles as required by 10 CFR 851.23, Safety and Health Standards, and 10 CFR 851 Appendix A, Part 4, Pressure Safety.
-10 CFR 851 is contractually required by the U.S. Department of Energy (DOE) and is implemented at LANL in PD100 DOE/NNSA Approved Los Alamos National Laboratory 10 CFR 851 Worker Safety and Health Program Description. - C. Definitions and acronyms used throughout the chapter are defined in Attachment GEN-1, Definitions and Acronyms. - D. Per P101-34, Pressure Safety, all new or modified pressure and vacuum systems are subject to the requirements of this chapter (except for those excluded from the Lab's P101-34 pressure safety program).
-The following is from Section 1.2 of P101-34:
+10 CFR 851 is contractually required by the U.S. Department of Energy (DOE) and is implemented at LANL in PD100 DOE/NNSA Approved Los Alamos National Laboratory 10 CFR 851 Worker Safety and Health Program Description. - C. Terms used throughout the chapter are defined in Attachment GEN-1, Abbreviations and Definitions. - D. Per P101-34, Pressure Safety, all new or modified pressure and vacuum systems are subject to the requirements of this chapter (except for those excluded by P101-34).
+The following is from 10 CFR 851.3: